 Creating Staging Queries

 After installing the Data Staging component you can create Staging Queries in the Design Library.
-In the Design view tree (at the left) there is a tree node called Staging Queries.
-You can create Folders under this level (as with other tree nodes) and you can create Staging Queries in your folders.
-You cannot create QueryPairs in this branch.
+In the Design view, in the left nav tree there is a tree node called Staging Queries.
+You can create folders under this node level (as with other tree nodes) and you can create Staging Queries in your folders.
+You cannot create QueryPairs or Reusable Snippets in this branch.

 Create a Staging Query by right-clicking either on the tree or the grid.
 Enter the Staging Query Name.
-This will generate a Staging Table Name (with spaces removed).
+This will generate a Staging Table Name (with spaces and most punctuation characters removed).
 You can edit the Staging Table Name after it has been generated.
 Note that the Staging Table Name is important, because it is the table name that you will use in your QueryPair SQL.

 Note: A naming convention for Staging tables should help avoid confusion when writing QueryPairs against Staging tables.

 You may also enter a Description for the Staging Query.
 When you are finished, click Save.
 The Staging Query will be created, and the editor will open.
-Type in or copy a query, then select a Connection from the Connection dropdown.
+Enter your query, then select a Connection from the Connection dropdown.